York0104/NYCU-AI-Wireless-Communication-HW/MidTerm_Extra/README.md

 *Figure: Training and validation loss curves of the proposed DA-TCFNet over 100 epochs.*

 The `DA-TCFNet` training process converges smoothly over 100 epochs.
 The training loss decreases from `0.1860` to `0.000623`, while the validation loss decreases from `0.1376` to `0.000940`.
-This indicates that the proposed model learns the synthetic temporal-feedback task stably without severe overfitting.

 ### 9.2 Ablation NMSE Comparison